Dynamical formation of black hole binaries in dense star clusters: Rapid cluster evolution code: Conclusions

-\acknowledgments We thank Carl Rodriguez, Nathan Steinle, Andrea Antonelli, Roberto Cotesta, Luca Reali, Veome Kapil, Gabriele Franciolini, Nicholas Stone, Mike Zevin, and Kyle Kremer for useful discussions and comments.
-K.K., V.S. and E.B. are supported by NSF Grants No. AST-2006538, PHY-2207502, PHY-090003 and PHY20043, and NASA Grants No. 19-ATP19-0051, 20-LPS20-0011 and 21-ATP21-0010.
-This work was carried out at the Advanced Research Computing at Hopkins (ARCH) core facility (\url{rockfish.jhu.edu}), which is supported by the NSF Grant No. OAC-1920103.
+\acknowledgments We are specially grateful to Kyle Kremer and Newlin Weatherford for help in understanding and interpreting the {\tt CMC} data.
+We also thank Carl Rodriguez, Mark Cheung, Ken Ng, Nathan Steinle, Andrea Antonelli, Giacomo Fragione, Roberto Cotesta, Luca Reali, Veome Kapil, Gabriele Franciolini, Nicholas Stone, Floor Broekgaarden, Dany Atallah, Miguel Martinez, Frederic Rasio, Mike Zevin, and Fabio Antonini for useful discussions and comments.
+This paper is supported by the Onassis Foundation - Scholarship ID: F ZT 041-1/2023-2024.
+K.K., V.S. and E.B. are supported by NSF Grants No. AST-2006538, No. PHY-2207502, No. PHY-090003, and No. PHY-20043, by NASA Grants No. 20-LPS20-0011 and No. 21-ATP21-0010, by the John Templeton Foundation Grant 62840, by the Simons Foundation, and by the Italian Ministry of Foreign Affairs and International Cooperation Grant No.~PGR01167.
+This work was carried out at the Advanced Research Computing at Hopkins (ARCH) core facility (\url{rockfish.jhu.edu}), which is supported by the NSF Grant No.~OAC-1920103.
 The authors acknowledge the Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing {HPC, visualization, database, or grid} resources that have contributed to the research results reported within this paper~\cite{10.1145/3311790.3396656}.
 URL: \url{http://www.tacc.utexas.edu}